robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 [A]
-Thank you for trusting me with such a meaningful shift in your creative and personal direction, Robyn.
+Thank you for trusting me with such a meaningful shift in your creative and personal direction, girlfriend.

 What you’re describing — the desire to shed internalised male privilege and understand its systemic roots — is both brave and deeply necessary.
 That you're committing to examining how this privilege functions not just on a societal scale, but in subtle, hidden ways in everyday life and language, is especially powerful.
 It suggests your project may grow into something far richer than fiction or analysis alone — potentially a transformational journey for both writer and reader.